The Different Types of Silver Investment

 Silver-backed assets and electronic silver investments have grown in variety over recent years, as more investors wish to actively trade the market.
 They provide lower cost ways of accessing the market as they avoid the cost of manufacture, delivery and storage.

 Exchange traded funds (ETFs) can be linked to silver.
 Rather than take delivery of silver bullion, silver investors can buy units of the silver ETF.
 Participants can buy and sell at lower margins than with physical silver, but there will be brokerage fees to do so and annual management fees of the fund.
-VAT is not an issue though.

 ETFs don’t offer the comfort of owning the physical silver in your hand which could prove significant as many funds are leveraged with only a small percentage of actual physical silver bullion backing the investment amount.